EliteMasterEric/java-haxe-extern-creator/README.md

 ## Note for Users

 This generator is typically not necessary.
-The compiler argument `--java-lib-extern`
+The compiler argument `--java-lib-extern <jar-file>` will allow you to compile your code with full type checking.

+This generator is useful if you need to create a library of extern classes which you can modify and apply macros to.
+It also allows you to add HaxeDocs and typedefs for ease of use.

 ## Usage